scottanderson5/Portfolio/Research.md

     - Spin Doctors
     - The Rolling Stones
     - Coldplay
+    - Something similar to the MASH theme song but more uplifiting

 5. What are 3 words that describe me (not artsy, designy, or creative)?
     - Friendly, Honest, Affable